-CAMBRIDGE (WHDH) - The Red Cross and the city of Cambridge are responding to help the dozens of people displaced by Saturday’s fire.
+CAMBRIDGE, MASS.
+(WHDH) - The Red Cross and the city of Cambridge are responding to help the dozens of people displaced by Saturday’s fire.

 A shelter was opened at the War Memorial Recreation Center for all the residents who were forced to evacuate.
 At the shelter, the Red Cross is providing food, along with medical and mental health services.
 State Rep. Marjorie Decker said neighbors are also opening their doors to those affected.